MohamedLamineAllal/laravel-mix-glob/README.md

 const mixGlob = MixGlob({
     mix, // mix required
     mapping: { // optional
-        mapExt: { // we precise mapExt.
-Other mapping may be added later
+        ext: { // we precise ext.
-            byFunc: {
                 js: 'jsm',
                 //...
                 // Note this will be overriding by any mapping provided at functions calls (like mixGlob.sass()|.js()|.ts()...)